 - Downsizing of the workforce.

 After comprehensive discussions on key issues, members of the board make recommendations, take a vote and approve final decisions on issues.
 The board of directors becomes ineffective if it does not hold regular meetings.
 It is through these meetings that the board functions as it should.

 Some organizations have monthly board meetings, while others have meetings during or after every quarter.
 Most public companies follow the latter format since the board of directors needs to review and inspect the quarterly reports before their release to the general public.

 If you need help understanding what a board of directors meeting entails, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.